oseiskar/docker-vpn-browser/README.md

  2. (optional) Create a directory `openvpn` and put your `openvpn.conf` there.
     Make sure it's called `openvpn.conf` and all extra files it may need are also in the `openvpn/` directory (this will be mounted in the container)
- 3. Start container `./run.sh`
+ 3. Start container `./run.sh firefox`

- Also `ASSERT_COUNTRY=Finland ./run.sh` to check that ifconfig.co thinks that
+Also `ASSERT_COUNTRY=Finland ./run.sh firefox` to check that ifconfig.co thinks
- the your IP address is in a given country before starting Firefox.
+that the your IP address is in a given country before starting Firefox.

 ### Disclaimer